A Russian Diary

-A Russian Diary: A Journalist's Final Account of Life, Corruption, and Death in Putin's Russia, is a book written by Anna Politkovskaya and published by Random House in May 2007 discussing Russia under Vladimir Putin.
+A Russian Diary: A Journalist's Final Account of Life, Corruption, and Death in Putin's Russia, is a book written by Anna Politkovskaya and published by Random House in May 2007 discussing Russia under Vladimir Putin, and was the last book of Politkovskaya's published before her assassination on October 7, 2006.
 Scott Simon wrote the foreword and Arch Tait translated the writing into English.
 Harvill Secker published the United Kingdom edition.
 In some versions Jon Snow, the main news anchor for the United Kingdom's Channel 4, wrote the foreword.

 History

-Published after the author's death, it extracts from her notebook and other writings and gives her account of the period from December 2003 to August 2005, including what she described as "the death of Russian parliamentary democracy", the Beslan school hostage crisis, and the "winter and summer of discontent" from January to August 2005.
+Published after the author's death, it contains extracts from her notebook and other writings and gives her account of the period from December 2003 to August 2005, including what she described as "the death of Russian parliamentary democracy", the Beslan school hostage crisis, and the "winter and summer of discontent" from January to August 2005.
 Because she was murdered "while translation was being completed, final editing had to go ahead without her help", wrote Tait in a note to the book.

 According to Viv Groskop of The Guardian, A Russian Diary has a stronger emphasis on politics compared to A Dirty War and Putin's Russia, and therefore is "less moving and immediate".
 It does not focus on Politkovskaya's personal life.

 According to the book, Russia under Vladimir Putin reverted into an authoritarian society centered around the ruler.

 Content

 The book has three parts.
-The initial section covers the 2003 Russian legislative election and the 2004 Russian presidential election.
-The following section discusses the insurgency of the Second Chechen War, the Beslan school siege and its consequences, and other events in the second Putin term.
+The initial section covers the 2003 Russian legislative election and the 2004 Russian presidential election which led to Putin's second term in office.
+The second section discusses the insurgency of the Second Chechen War, the Beslan school siege and its consequences, and other events in the second Putin term.
 She recalled a meeting with Ramzan Kadyrov, Head of the Chechen Republic.
-The last section describes 2005 pensioner protests.
+The last section describes the 2005 pensioner protests which, despite challenging the Kremlin, made no long-lasting difference.

 Robert Legvold of Foreign Affairs wrote, "The tragedies generated by the Chechen war are what she knew best and wrote, knifelike, about".